B-UMMI/Schema_Refinery/SchemaRefinery/docs/SchemaRefinery/Modules/IdentifyParalogousLoci.rst

 Description
 -----------

 The `IdentifyParalogousLoci` module is a comprehensive tool designed to identify paralogous loci within a cg/wgMLST schema.
 This module is essential for researchers and bioinformaticians who need to detect and analyze paralogous loci, which are genes that have evolved by duplication within a genome and may have similar but not identical functions.
+Joining these paralogous loci under one locus in the final schema makes it more concise and leads to less confusion in later uses of the schema for reference.

+`IdentifyParalogousLoci` will identify these genes through alignment results and threshold filtering.
+The final clusters of loci will be written to the output recommendation file with the action "Add".

 Features
 --------

 - Identification of paralogous loci in a schema.
+- Optional annotation of the final recommendations.
 - Configurable parameters for the identification process.
 - Support for parallel processing using multiple CPUs.
 - Option to skip cleanup after running the module.